DanielMarquesz/DanielMarquesz/README.md

 ### Hello, and welcome to my repository! :+1:

-- :speak_no_evil: I like to practice Javascript and Python exercices.
+- :speak_no_evil: I like to practice Javascript logic exercices.
-- 🔭 I’m currently working on First Decision as intern.
 - 🌱 I’m currently learning Node.Js
 - 🤔 I'm looking for help to increase my knowledge more and more :satisfied:
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/daniel-marque-dev/)